 Spokane County Young Lawyers Division

-If you fit the definition of a member of SCYLD and are not already receiving emails and communications from us, please e-mail Robin to have your name added to our list.
-This is also who you should contact to have your e-mail address removed.
+If you fit the definition of an SYLD member and are not already receiving emails from us, please contact Megan Sennett ( email@example.com ) to have your name added to our list.